The Stand: Reception

-The End of the World As We Know It
+The End of the World as We Know It

-The End of the World As We Know It is a collection of 34 short stories authorized by King for publication, with contributions by numerous authors and editors, inspired by the events of The Stand; more specifically, the 1990 rerelease The Complete & Uncut Edition.
+The End of the World as We Know It is a collection of 34 short stories authorized by King for publication, with contributions by numerous authors and editors, inspired by the events of The Stand; more specifically, the 1990 rerelease The Complete & Uncut Edition.
 Taking place either during or after the events of the novel, it makes frequent references to the happenings of the original.
 Authors were asked to not write from the point of view of any of the established major characters, but were able to write about their actions and dialogue; additionally, they had "no restrictions on geography", with some stories taking place outside of the United States, where the original novel had taken place.

-Published in August 2025, by Gallery Books and edited by Christopher Golden and Brian Keene.
+It was published in August 2025 by Gallery Books and edited by Christopher Golden and Brian Keene.
 Keene announced the development of the anthology in October 2023.

 The novel includes a foreword by Golden, as well as an introduction by King himself.
 The audiobook was released the same day as the hardcover and paperback, narrated by Sean Patrick Hopkins and Adenrele Ojo.

 The 800-page book is split into four parts: